KDE/kaidan/CONTRIBUTING.md

 1. For this GitLab project by creating a [sysadmin request](https://go.kde.org/systickets) and providing a link to a PNG version in its description.
 1. In the [repository of Kaidan's website](https://invent.kde.org/websites/kaidan-im) by updating all instances of `favicon*` and `logo*`.
 1. On [Kaidan's Mastodon profile](https://fosstodon.org/@kaidan) by uploading a new avatar.
-1. In [Kaidan's support chat](xmpp:kaidan@muc.kaidan.im?join) by uploading a new avatar.
+1. In [Kaidan's group chat](xmpp:kaidan@muc.kaidan.im?join) by uploading a new avatar.